Plagiarism Prevention: Why You Need a Plagiarism Check (Even When You Think You Don’t)!

 How Paperpal can support you in overcoming potential plagiarism issues?

-Paperpal’s newly launched plagiarism check offers authors the opportunity to check manuscripts for the extent of similarity.
+Paperpal’s plagiarism check feature offers authors the opportunity to check manuscripts for the extent of similarity.
 It provides users with a detailed plagiarism report with an accurate similarity score and side-by-side comparisons to sources.
-Authors can then pre-emptively address any problem areas and ensure that their manuscript is suitable for submission, so journal reviewers do not flag and return their manuscript for suspected plagiarism.
+Authors can scan up to 7000 words/month (~25 pages) for free and pre-emptively address any problem areas and ensure that their manuscript is suitable for submission to avoid manuscript rejection.
 Haven’t tried this key plagiarism prevention check yet?
-Stop and use Paperpal today to avoid any unintended plagiarism
+Stop and get started with Paperpal’s plagiarism checker for free

 References